Dvalinn: Sörla þáttr

 In the Sörla þáttr, an Icelandic short story written by two Christian priests in the 15th century, Dvalinn is the name of one of the four dwarves (including Alfrigg, Berling and Grer) who fashioned a necklace which was later acquired by a woman called Freyja, who is King Odin's concubine, after she agreed to spend a night with each of them.

 Kálfsvísa

-In the Kálfsvísa, Dvalinn is mentioned in a list of Norse heroes riding their horses onto the ice.
+In the Kálfsvísa, Dvalinn is mentioned in a list of Norse heroes and their horses.
 Dvalinn rides a horse named Móðnir ("Spirited").

 Modern influence

 J. R. R. Tolkien took the name as Dwalin for one of the dwarves in The Hobbit.

 Rich Burlew has Dvalin as the first king of the Dwarves, an ascended demigod of the Northern Pantheon in The Order of the Stick.
 In Joanne Harris' The Gospel of Loki, Dvalin is the name of one of the Sons of Ivaldi.
-In Genshin Impact, Dvalin is the name of a member of the Four Winds in Mondstadt created by the God of the wind, Barbatos.
+In Genshin Impact, Dvalin is the name of one of the Four Winds in Mondstadt chosen by the God of the wind, Barbatos.